fsbolero/fsbolero.github.io/docs/index.md

 ### What is Bolero?

-Bolero is a set of free and open-source libraries and tools to write [**WebAssembly**](https://webassembly.org/) applications in [**F#**](https://fsharp.org/).
+Bolero is a set of free and open-source libraries and tools to write web applications in [**F#**](https://fsharp.org/).
 With it, you can write fully dynamic client-side web applications from the comfort of a strongly-typed functional language, all with great performance.

+Bolero is built on top of [Blazor](https://blazor.net/), which means it can run in one of two modes: either in [**WebAssembly**](https://webassembly.org/) directly in the browser, or on the server side with [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction).
-Bolero is built on top of [Blazor](https://blazor.net/) and adds a lot of features designed specifically to work in F#:
+It adds a lot of features designed specifically to work in F#:

 * [Elmish](Elmish) Model-View-Update architecture for a functional approach to reactive content.
 * [HTML-in-F#](HTML) syntax inspired by WebSharper.UI and Fable.